Pylons/pyramid/docs/designdefense.rst

 comprehend.
 Problem number six.

-Clearly there's some amount of cognitive load here that needs to be borne by a reader of code that extends the :mod:`pyramid` framework due to its use of the ZCA, even if he or she is already an expert Python programmer and whom is an expert in the domain of web applications.
+Clearly there's some amount of cognitive load here that needs to be borne by a reader of code that extends the :app:`Pyramid` framework due to its use of the ZCA, even if he or she is already an expert Python programmer and whom is an expert in the domain of web applications.
 This is suboptimal.